World Court: Chile not forced to negotiate over Bolivia sea access

-THE HAGUE (Reuters) – Landlocked Bolivia cannot force Chile to negotiate over granting it “sovereign access” to the Pacific Ocean, judges at the International Court of Justice ruled today in a setback to Bolivian President Evo Morales.
+THE HAGUE, (Reuters) – Landlocked Bolivia cannot force Chile to negotiate over granting it “sovereign access” to the Pacific Ocean, judges at the International Court of Justice ruled yesterday in a setback to Bolivian President Evo Morales.

 Morales attended the court session and told reporters outside the Peace Palace in The Hague, where the court is based, he would keep fighting for sea access.